Visual Tactility

 A unique, composite material.
 A new way of working with wool.

 We've been fine tuning the material and manufacturing process for a good few years now.
-Wool is used as the reinforcement, bio-resins as the binder.
-The wool we use is coarse and of low market value.
-The resin we use is classed as a bio-resin.
+Wool is used as the reinforcement, bio-resin as the binder - it’s 50% wool and 50% bio-resin.

-But more than that, we want to create a natural material that is beautiful with a story that connects people to the land it has come from.
+But more than that, we want to create a beautiful natural material with a story that connects people to the land it has come from.

 Wool